 David Forman: Well, I think you couldn't sit through sessions like today without agreeing that pricing is really at the core of accessibility.
 But it goes to issues beyond that, as well.
 It also shapes - pricing shapes the kinds of products that consumers will require and we look back to the relatively recent past and we see the change in consumer use of mobile devices, mobile phones, after the introduction of bucket plans that replaced timed mobile calls.
 Can you imagine how we would have been able to use phones in the way we use them today if we had not had that transition?
 That was led by a disruptive entrant into that marketplace.
 So the bundling of services needs to be watched very closely but I think we need to be conscious of the fact that they can be used by incumbents to change prices and make it more difficult for people to come in and disrupt mobile pricing as happened in, what was it, the early 2000s I guess.

-With some of the trends that Shara talked about, particularly I'm interested in the bundling of entertainment services.
+AK?With some of the trends that Shara talked about, particularly I'm interested in the bundling of entertainment services.
 We're seeing it with music streaming services and now it's starting to come to Australia in terms of video streaming.
 Do you really see that as being a big part of the future?
 Is that what it's all going to be about?
 Are people increasingly going to be paying for a bunch of other services as part of acquiring a device?

+SE?
 I think it will be a part of it.
 I looked at the top players in the industry a few months ago, so Telstra, Optus, iiNet, TPG and N2 and out of all the plans I looked at that included fixed broadband, 71% of their plans had entertainment as an option for the bundle.
 So, there's clearly money to be had there, or all these players wouldn't be moving into it.
 But what's interesting is the move that TPG made a few days ago in discontinuing Fetch TV from iiNet's offer.
 So I think there's more to play out here.

 Alan Kirkland: It seems there is a lot of settling to happen in terms of those streaming services which will determine who the telcos play with in the future.
 David, does that sort of - how is that playing out in terms of how people think the value will be captured along the supply chain of the future?